PiR1/Availability-Calendar/Readme.md

 Default username: `admin`
 Default password: `admin`

-To change the avalaibility of a day, go to the admin panel, log in with your credentials and just click on a date to change its state.
+To change the availability of a day, go to the admin panel, log in with your credentials and just click on a date to change its state.

 ## Get Started